lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

 ## Known Limitations

-**Mask-Only Inputs**: Using only a mask without points or bounding boxes may result in less stable tracking.
-This is due to how the underlying SAM2 and MLLM components process mask inputs.
-For best results, combine masks with point prompts or bounding boxes.
+**Mask-Only Inputs**: Using only a mask or bounding box may result in less stable tracking.
+This is due to how the underlying SAM2 and MLLM components process mask and bbox inputs.
+For best results, use multiple coordinate inputs or combine masks/bboxes with coordinate inputs.

 ## Troubleshooting